Fiat 126: Polski Fiat 126p

-In Poland, the car was produced under licence by Fabryka Samochodów Małolitrażowych (FSM) (En: Small-Displacement Car Factory) in Bielsko-Biała and Tychy under the brand Polski Fiat 126p (literally in English: Polish Fiat 126p) between 1973 and 2000.
+In Poland, the car was produced under license by Fabryka Samochodów Małolitrażowych (FSM) (En: Small-Displacement Car Factory) in Bielsko-Biała and Tychy under the brand Polski Fiat 126p (literally in English: Polish Fiat 126p) between 1973 and 2000.

-Due to a relatively low price, it was very popular in Poland and was arguably the most common Polish car in the 1980s.
-Its very small size gave it the nickname maluch ("the small one", "small child", pronounced [ˈmalux]).
-The nickname became so popular that in 1997 it was accepted by the manufacturer as the official name of the car.
+Due to its relatively low price, it was prevalent in Poland and was arguably the most common Polish car in the 1980s.
+Its tiny size gave it the nickname maluch ("the small one", "small child", pronounced [ˈmalux]).
+The nickname became so popular that in 1997, it was accepted by the manufacturer as the car's official name.

 At first, it was almost identical to the basic model: differences included a higher chassis, a modified grille on the back, and the front indicator lenses that were clear white in Italy, but orange in other markets.
-To distinguish it from the original Italian car, the letter "p" was added to its name.
+The letter "p" was added to its name to distinguish it from the original Italian car.

-Throughout the 1980s the 126p was continuously modified.
-First, it received upgraded brakes and new wheels from Italian Fiat, then hazard warning lights were added to meet new lighting requirements.
+Throughout the 1980s, the 126p was continuously modified.
+First, it received upgraded brakes and new wheels from Italian Fiat.
+Hazard warning lights were added to meet new lighting requirements.

 In 1984, the 126 received a facelift, giving it plastic bumpers (for all versions) and a new dashboard.
 This model was named the Fiat 126p FL.
-In 1985 a single rear fog light and reversing light (on opposite sides) were added to the standard plastic bumpers; an electronic ignition system and alternator replaced the undersized generator in around 1987.
+In 1985, a single rear fog light and reversing light (on opposite sides) were added to the standard plastic bumpers; an electronic ignition system and alternator replaced the undersized generator around 1987.
 In 1994, the 126p received another facelift and some parts from the Fiat Cinquecento; this version was named 126 EL.
 The 126 ELX introduced a catalytic converter.

-In 1987 the 126 BIS went into production, featuring a water-cooled 704 cc engine of Polish construction.
+In 1987, the 126 BIS began production, featuring a water-cooled 704 cc engine of Polish construction.
 However, the original model continued to be produced for the Polish market.
 BIS used some parts from the Fiat Cinquecento.

-The factory battery in 126p had a 35-amp hour capacity, which, combined with the undersized generator, resulted in the car often not having a fully charged battery unless driven for an extended time.
-An upgrade to a 45-amp hour battery from the Fiat 125p (1.5 Litre engine) improved the cold start reliability.
+The factory battery in 126p had a 35-amp hour capacity, which, combined with the undersized generator, the car had a fully charged battery only if driven for an extended time.
+Upgrading a 45-amp hour battery from the Fiat 125p (1.5 Litre engine) improved the cold start reliability.